How to spot a fake IRS letter and what to do about it

 Letters provided by Angela Ledwedge's LinkedIn article

-Authentic letters include genuine IRS taxpayer assistance contact information to help you connect with IRS representatives if needed.
-Always verify any contact information through the official IRS website.
+Authentic letters also include genuine IRS taxpayer assistance contact information to help you connect with IRS representatives if needed.
+You can verify these details through the official IRS website.
 Any website or email address should end in “.gov.”

-Letters related to scams from IRS fraudsters won’t have all these details or may arrive through various shipping services to look more legitimate.
+Letters related to scams from IRS fraudsters often lack these details or fail to align with your actual tax record.

 Red flags indicating a fake IRS letter